Master's Program Application Process

 (d) Transcripts.
 Have your official transcripts (from every university you have attended) sent directly to CSDCAS.
 Please see the "Sending US/Canadian Transcripts" information on the CSDCAS FAQ site.
 They have a form to use, and an address to tell your university.
 When entering info from transcripts into CSDCAS, please use the category "Communication Science Disorders" for each class that is in your Communication Sciences and Disorders major.
 If you have a different major, use "Communication Science Disorders" for your Communication Sciences and Disorders classes and see our "post-bac" information.

 International applicants: You are required to arrange for foreign transcript reports to be sent directly to CSDCAS from the foreign transcript evaluation agency.
 CSDCAS information includes a list of possible transcript evaluation agencies.
 See info here.
 Also, international students are required to complete the TOEFL and may be requested to provide the Department with a recorded speech sample.
 The BGSU School/Institution code is 1069 and CDIS Department Program/Department code is 0620.
+The TOEFL code for CSDCAS is C122.

 STEP 2: Apply to the BGSU Graduate College